faenrandir/a_careful_examination/documents/science/discussion_on_global_flood_at_2348_BC.md

 ---
-title: "Discussion on a global at 2348 BCE"
+title: "Discussion on a global flood at 2348 BCE"
 permalink: /discussion-global-flood-at-2348-bc/
 doctype: discussion
 layout: page